 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.

-You can choose to accept or decline cookies.
+You can choose to accept or decline most cookies although some we are able to use without your consent.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.
-Our website asks the user to accept cookies once upon the first visit and then the permission lasts for that website session.

-By law, we may not place cookies on your computer without your consent, unless they are strictly necessary to the operation of the service that we provide on the website.
+Other cookies may not be placed on your computer without your consent, unless they are strictly necessary to the operation of the service that we provide on the website.

 We use Google Analytics to monitor how our website is being used so we can make improvements.
 Our use of Google Analytics requires us to pass to Google your IP address (but no other information) – Google uses this information to prepare site usage reports for us, but Google may also share this information with other Google services.
-In particular, Google may use the data collected to contextualise and personalise the ads of its own advertising network.
-Google may also share this information with other Google services.
+In particular, Google may use the data collected to contextualize and personalize the ads of its own advertising network.
 Related information:

 In addition to adhering to the data processing principles in the UK GDPR including fairness and accuracy, we also seek to evaluate and improve the ‘statistical accuracy' of data generated by any AI system.
 Statistical accuracy refers to the accuracy of an AI system itself.
 Any AI system we use needs to be sufficiently statistically accurate to ensure that any personal data generated by it is processed lawfully and fairly.